 According to the Occupational Outlook Handbook, 2008-09 Edition, nearly 62 percent of artists are self-employed.
 Those not self-employed often work in publishing, advertising, newspaper and magazine journalism and other specialized design fields.
 The career outlook for artists is better than average though competition for both freelance and salaried positions is expected to be strong.
 The overall employment forecast for artists and those in related fields is anticipated to increase by 16 percent through 2016.

-Ashland University offers a diverse Fine Art major with concentrations in five areas that include:
+Ashland University offers a diverse Fine Art major with concentrations in six areas that include:

 - Digital Art

 You begin by taking classes in introductory drawing, design and art history — the Art Foundations Sequence.
 Your upper-level courses allow you to explore a range of media and creative ideas that advance your skill as an artist and help you hone your skills of critical analysis.
 You’ll study with professors who are practicing artists in the Fine Art medium they teach.
 And, you’ll get lots of one-on-one attention in class and in our well-lit, well-ventilated studios with space devoted to each discipline.

 Come join us in our B.A. or BFA programs as we explore art-making techniques, teach you to solve problems creatively and build your technical skills.
 When you’re doing what you love even the most difficult challenge is rewarding.
 These programs are designed to prepare students for post-graduate pursuit of an MFA degree.

 Some of the Interesting Classes You May Take